ssc-spc-ccoe-cei/gcp-documentation/Onboarding/Admin.md

 This package creates a folder in GCP and grant admin privileges on that folder to a user.
 This user can use this folder to experiment solutions in GCP.

-We will build this admin folder by adding a package to the `gcp-experimentation-tier1` monorepo.
+You will build this admin folder by adding a package to the `gcp-experimentation-tier1` monorepo.

 At a high level, the process below needs to be completed for each package :